uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 .. code-block:: go

     func main(){

-        // Some codes contained in this part dashboardmenu := uadmin.DashboardMenu{
+        // Some codes are contained in this part.

+        dashboardmenu := uadmin.DashboardMenu{
             MenuName: "Expressions",
             URL:      "expression",